 Symphonic Orchestra is an advanced orchestral ensemble, nurturing extended instrumental techniques and musicianship.
-Symphonic Orchestra features the inclusion of winds players after the fall concert.
-Members participate in the fall concert, annual Holiday Pageant, World Arts Festival, TRI-II, spring concert, Commencement, and other excursions.
+Symphonic Orchestra features the inclusion of wind players after the fall concert.
+Members participate in the fall concert, annual winter concert, World Arts Festival, TRI-II, spring concert, Commencement, and other excursions.
 An audition is required for enrollment.